RippleOSI/Ripple-FHIR/FHIR-Ripple_Mapping/README.md

 In the right-hand panel you should see a FHIR Allergy Resource that has been generated from the Ripple JSON object in the left-hand panel!

+8) When you're happy with the transformation, copy the template object from the middle pane (make sure that the JSON editor is in Text view mode).
+Save this file using the name of your choice (eg *Allergies_Ripple_to_FHIR.json*)

 ## Mapping from FHIR to Ripple UI Object